Danny-Yu-X/Personal-pythonProjects/README.md

 # Personal-pythonProjects
-## These are the Python projects I have developed on my own time!
+## These are the Python projects I have created on my own time!